Worldwide Guide to Women in Leadership

 Around 1100 Hereditary Countess Mechtild of Kiev of Beichlingen (Germany)

 Only daughter of Kunigunde von Beichlingen and her first husband Prince Jaropolk of Turow in Russia, she succeeded to the fief at a not known time.
-Mechtild was married to Count Günther von Schwarzburg and was succeeded by son Friedrich I von Beichlingen (d. ca. 1168).
+Mechtild was married to Count Günther von Schwarzburg and was succeeded by son Friedrich I von Beichlingen (d. circa 1168).
 The second son Sizzo III was cont of Schwarzburg and her daughter Bertha married Heinrich von Groizsch, Burgrave von Magdeburg.
 Neither the date of birth or death of Kunigunde is known.

 A Chinese Empress 1100-01 (†) Reigning Dowager Empress Xiang Shi of China